tytydraco/yessleep/out/If_you_see_something_strange_on_Fairview_lane_just_keep_driving.md

 "But, that doesn’t make any sense,” then, whispering angrily, “the man has a family.
 The van doesn’t say Cooper, the lonely guy who no one'll even know is missing.
 Its Cooper and *Family*.
 Family, Jesse.
 Family.
 Surely *now* we can call the police?
 Right?”

 “Okay.
 Let run with that, call the police and tell them what exactly, Harry?”
-She said, pointing to the chunks, the smears, the steam-rollered boiler-suit.
+She said, gesturing to the chunks, the smears, the steam-rollered boiler-suit.
 The word overkill hadn’t ever been more appropriate.

 “Fine, I get it.
 I feel like you’re actually kind of enjoying this.
 You are, aren’t you?

-She said, “don’t be ridiculous,” but I could see that she was holding back a smile as she turned to get the blue tarpaulin from the back of her truck.
+She said, “don’t be silly,” but I could see that she was holding back a smile as she turned to get the blue tarpaulin from the back of her truck.

 We laid it out flat on the road, and she began kicking the remnants into the centre of the plastic sheet.